Supplementary regulations: 7 – 10 May 2020

 4.9 Drivers are allowed to compete in both events, but NO car can compete in more than one event.

 4.10 If less than 3 entries per class be received the organisers reserve the right to cancel the class.

 4.11 If the organisers become aware of any technical specification pertinent to the class the car is entered into or any competitor posts a time appreciably quicker than the appropriate performance envelope the organisers reserve the right to move the car into another class for the duration of the event.

 5.1 Classic Car Friday:

-There will be three open practice runs and two qualifying runs for all classes (H1 to H8).
-The fastest three competitors from each class, determined by the fastest times from the two qualifying runs, will go through to the final.
-The final will be a single run shoot out to determine the positions and winner of each class.
-Thereafter, the ten fastest competitors will go through to a further single run shoot out (starting order: 10th to 1st) to contest and determine the CLASSIC CONQUEROR.
+There will be three open practice runs and three qualifying runs for all classes (H1 to H8).
+The fastest three competitors from each class, determined by the fastest times from the three qualifying runs, will go through to the respective class finals.
+The class final will be a single run shoot out to determine the positions and winner of each class.
+Thereafter, the ten fastest competitors, as determined from the three qualifying runs will go through to a further single run shoot out (starting order: 10th to 1st) to contest and determine the CLASSIC CONQUEROR.

 |Event Format – Classic Car Friday|